TiagoDou/site-portfolio/README.md

 # site-portfolio
- this is my portfolio, plans to keep it updated constantly!
+ this is my portfolio's certificates area.
+ Ill use this place to store any certificates that i get along my career.